Site-Fan/Site-Fan.github.io/content/posts/CS205_My_FileSys.md

 - `echo`
   - Repeat the following arguments, used as input source of files in this question.
   - Number of args: 1 or 3
-    - The 1st argument stands for the content to be echoed, quoted by `''`.
+    - The 1st argument stands for the content to be echoed, quoted by `''` or not quoted.
     - If applicable, the 2nd argument could be `>` or `>>`, which is the [redirection operator](https://www.gnu.org/software/bash/manual/html_node/Redirections.html).
     - The 3rd argument states a path in the file system.
   - If the file given does not exist in that path, but its parent directory exists, create a new file there instead; if its parent directory also does not exist, throw an error.